Goldfish: No More Attacks on Ethereum?!: From LMD GHOST to

-\paragraph{Proposer boost} Proposer boost is not compatible with dynamic availability, because the artificial fork-choice weight it temporarily provides to proposals is independent of participation: the lower the participation, the more powerful the boost is relative to the weight of real attestations from awake validators, and thus the more it can be exploited by the adversary.
+\myparagraph{Proposer Boost} Proposer boost is not compatible with dynamic participation, because the artificial fork-choice weight it temporarily provides to proposals is independent of participation: the lower the participation, the more powerful the boost is relative to the weight of real attestations from awake validators, and thus the more it can be exploited by the adversary.
 When the weight of awake honest validators is less than the boost, the adversary has complete control of the fork-choice during the slots in which it is elected as the leader.

-\paragraph{Reorg resilience} Even in the setting of full participation, LMD~GHOST lacks reorg resilience.
+\myparagraph{Reorg Resilience} Even in the setting of full participation, where the adversary cannot take advantage of votes of asleep validators, LMD GHOST lacks reorg resilience.
 This is firstly due to subsampling without vote expiry, because it allows the adversary to accumulate fork-choice weight by withholding blocks and attestations, \ie, to execute ex ante reorgs~\cite{3attacks}.
-Without subsampling, LMD~GHOST is indeed reorg resilient in the full participation setting, \emph{if proposer boost is replaced by vote buffering}.
-In fact, Theorem~\ref{thm:reorg-resilience} obtains reorg resilience as a consequence of two properties, Lemmas~\ref{thm:view-merge-property} and~\ref{thm:all-honest-voting-together}, respectively the property that all honest validators vote for an honest proposal, and the property that all honest validators voting together guarantee the inclusion of honest blocks in the canonical \GHOST chain, both of which also hold for LMD~GHOST with vote buffering.
+Without subsampling, LMD GHOST is indeed reorg resilient in the full participation setting, \emph{if proposer boost is replaced by vote buffering}.
+In fact, \thmref{reorg-resilience} obtains reorg resilience as a consequence of two properties, \lemref{view-merge-property,all-honest-voting-together}, respectively the properties that all honest awake validators vote for an honest \proposal, and all honest validators voting together guarantee the inclusion of honest blocks in the canonical \textOurGhost chain, both of which also hold for LMD GHOST with vote buffering.

-With proposer boost, LMD~GHOST is not reorg resilient for $\beta \geq \frac{1}{3}$, even in the full participation setting and without subsampling, because those two properties are in conflict for such $\beta$.
-The first property only holds if boost is higher than $\beta$, \ie, the amount of adversarial votes which might be withheld in an ex ante reorg attempt.
-On the other hand, the second property only holds if boost plus $\beta$ is less than $1-\beta$, because otherwise an adversarial proposer can make use of boost to conclude an ex post reorg.
-Therefore, we can only have reorg resilience for $\beta < \frac{1}{3}$ (by setting boost to $\frac{1}{3}$).
+With proposer boost, LMD GHOST is not reorg resilient for $\beta \geq \frac{1}{4}$, even in the full participation setting and without subsampling, because those two properties are in conflict for such $\beta$, for any boost value $\Wp$.
+The first property only holds if $\Wp > 2\beta$, because the adversary can otherwise still conclude an ex ante reorg by revealing later votes, which move all adversary weight $\beta$ from the proposer's branch to a conflicting one, and outweigh the proposer boost $\Wp$.
+On the other hand, the second property only holds if $\Wp + \beta < 1-\beta$, because otherwise an adversary proposer can make use of boost to conclude an ex post reorg.
+Therefore, we can only have reorg resilience when $3\beta < \Wp + \beta < 1 - \beta$, \ie, for $\beta < \frac{1}{4}$, by setting $\Wp = \frac{1}{2}$.